What Is a User Story?

-Starting with epics lets you sketch the functionality without committing to anything specific.
+Starting with epics allows you to sketch the functionality without committing to anything specific.

-Continue to break your epics into smaller and more detailed stories until they are clear, feasible, and testable.
+Continue to break your epics into smaller, more detailed stories until they are clear, feasible, and testable.

 Include Acceptance Criteria

-As you are breaking down your epics into smaller stories, it’s imperative you have acceptance criteria.
+As you break down your epics into smaller stories, you must have acceptance criteria.

-It will complement the narrative allowing you to describe the conditions that have to be fulfilled so the story is done.
+It will complement the narrative allowing you to describe the conditions you must fulfill to complete the story.

-A good rule of thumb is to have 5 acceptance criteria for detailed stories.
+A good rule of thumb is five acceptance criteria for detailed stories.

 Use Paper Cards

-User stories initially were born from extreme programming and literature around it talking about story cards rather than user stories.
+Moreover, the literature around it talked about story cards rather than user stories.

-This is because the stories were captured on paper cards.
+It is because teams captured the stories on paper cards.